 In the diagram below, the p orbitals have combined, and the π-electrons are delocalized.
 On average all of the ring bonds are identical.

-Unlike the example below, the delocalized electrons in benzene are held within the molecule and are not free to move through the bulk material.
+Unlike in the next the example below, the delocalized electrons in benzene are held within the molecule and are not free to move through the bulk material.

-Metals have high thermal and electrical conductivity because their outermost electrons are delocalized.
+Metals have high thermal and electrical conductivity because the outermost electrons in their atoms are delocalized.
 These electrons are not associated with any particular metallic nucleus, and so are free to move throughout the metal.

 Acknowledgement: The blue colored images of benzene's orbitals are courtesy of Sansculotte.
 These images are licensed under the Creative Commons Attribution-Share Alike 1.0 Generic license.